Cancel anytime

 Total Addressable Market (TAM)

-The TAM for electricity generation in Hawaii is estimated at $3-4 billion annually.
-The TAM for banking services in Hawaii is approximately $20 billion in deposits.
-HEI is positioned to capture a substantial share of the electricity market and a portion of the banking market through its subsidiaries.
+The total addressable market for electric utilities in Hawaii is estimated at $3 billion annually.
+The TAM for banking services in Hawaii is estimated at $2 billion annually.
+HEI is positioned to capture a significant portion of these markets through its existing infrastructure and strategic initiatives.

 Upturn SWOT Analysis